 Wildfires can significantly change watershed behavior and health.
 Satelytics spots problems early, then assists with recovery.

-- Alerts on problems at earliest possible moment.
+- Benefit: Alerts to problems at earliest possible moment.

 A lesser-known effect of wildfires is the permanent change that can impact watershed areas.
 These changes might include land movements, loss of sediment filtering vegetation, and unwanted ash production.
 Ash swept into tributaries and reservoirs can feed algae responsible for production of cyanobacteria.
 Officials in Oregon expect this year’s unprecedented wildfires to cause turbidity problems for local utilities, as well as increased source water temperature, both of which are known causes for harmful algal blooms.